 Your torn calf muscle will successfully repair itself with collagen scar tissue in most cases through your body’s natural healing process.
 It is important to note that mature collagen scar formation can take at least six weeks.
 During these initial six weeks, it is ideal that you optimally remould your scar tissue to prevent a clumpy non-aligned scar that will potentially re-tear in the future when placed under high load or speed.

 Successful rehabilitation includes lengthening and orientating your healing scar tissue via massage, and muscle stretches, rolling, active movements and neurodynamic mobilisations.
-Signs that you have full soft tissue extensibility includes being able to walk without a limp and able to perform calf stretches with a similar end of range stretch feeling.
+Full soft tissue extensibility signs include walking without a limp and performing calf stretches with a similar end of range stretch feeling.

 Phase 3: Restore Concentric Muscle Strength

 Gradually progress your calf muscle strength and power.
-Progressions involve performing your exercise initially in non-weight bear, before proceeding to partial weight bear, full weight bear, and then eventually, resistance loaded exercises.
+Progressions involve performing your exercise initially in a non-weight bear before proceeding to partial weight bear, full weight bear, and eventually, resistance loaded exercises.

-It is incredible how, just a few days off training can affect your global muscle strength.
-If your calf muscle tear is going to sideline you for a few weeks, then you may also require strengthening for both of your legs including your thigh muscles and gluteals, plus your lower core muscles.
-Please ask your physiotherapist for advice.
+It is incredible how just a few days off training can affect your global muscle strength.
+If your calf muscle tear sidelines you for a few weeks, you may also require strengthening for both of your legs, including your thigh muscles and gluteals, plus your lower core muscles.
+Would you please ask your physiotherapist for advice?

 Phase 4: Restore Eccentric Muscle Strength